 How to Apply: To enter the 2017 Eisaku Sato Essay Contest, submit your essay along with a cover sheet listing your name, affiliation, age, gender, nationality, mailing address, telephone/fax number (if available), e-mail address, and a note on how you learned about the contest.

-Only essays submitted via email [email protected] be accepted.
+Only essays submitted via email to [email protected] will be accepted.
 Please attach your cover sheet and essay as a single (one) document file, and use your full name as the document title.

 Award Provider: The Eisaku Sato Essay Contest is organized by the Eisaku Sato Memorial Foundation for Cooperation with the United Nations University.
 The foundation was established by the late Eisaku Sato, former Prime Minister of Japan, with the monetary award that he received with his 1974 Nobel Peace Prize.